Us vs. Them

 I always opposed these bonuses and objected to them when the item came on the agenda last year.
 I even argued with Director Rich Halket over them, but even though we disagreed we never resorted to personal attacks.

-The Around Dublin blog encouraged readers to send emails to DSRSD opposing the bonuses, and this resulted in discontinuing the Pay for Performance program earlier this year.
+The Around Dublin blog encouraged readers to send emails to DSRSD opposing the bonuses, and this resulted in [Web Link discontinuing the Pay for Performance program] earlier this year.
 Maybe it takes incendiary rhetoric to get people to pay attention to Special Districts, but that's a sad commentary on the attention level of American citizens these days.

 Directors Dan Scannell and Dawn Benson voted against the bonuses and were declared heroes in the Around Dublin Blog.
 The other three were "them" and subject to attacks and ridicule even when the authors of the blog, and their mostly "Anonymous" posters, misinterpreted or oversimplified whatever they didn't want to understand.

 I, on the other hand, try to be insightful rather than inciting; so I write these instructional tomes here posing as blogs.
 I also started a Blogtalkradio show for in-depth, in-person interviews to find out more about how and why these decisions are made.

 I asked Rich Halket, who is serving in the rotated position as President of DSRSD Board of Directors this year, to be my guest [Web Link this Wednesday morning] on my Blogtalkradio show.
 Rich will have his chance to answer questions on Pay for Performance, restructuring DSRSD's debt, Zone 7's separation from Alameda County and possible utility consolidation, [Web Link the impact of Proposition 218 on water agencies], and the DSRSD election in November.

 So tune in, call in, ask a question, but no personal attacks.

 Special holiday memories about family and traditions; do you have one to share?